Perth, Western Australia

 Elizabeth Quay is a nice area to stroll along the water’s edge and you can see the Swan Bell Tower.

 Perth was founded in 1829 by Captain James Stirling as the administrative centre for the Swan River Colony.

-Later it was an important centre for convicts bought over form Britain and then Perth boomed when gold was discovered inland and the gold rush began.
+Later it was an important centre for convicts bought over from Britain and then Perth boomed when gold was discovered inland and the gold rush began.

-The city looks out over the Swan River with its many boats and ferries.
+The city overlooks the Swan River with its many boats and ferries.